-na Skylark, which simply means “the Skylark” in Irish, is dedicated to playing the traditional music of Ireland, Scotland, and other Celtic lands on Ireland’s national instruments: the Irish harp and the Irish uilleann (“elbow”) pipes. na Skylark weaves these instruments and others, including the mountain dulcimer, Irish flutes and whistles, the Irish fiddle, vocals, and folk percussion, into a tapestry of sound and feeling that’s truly unique.
-Imagine the Celtic Women “Off Broadway,” and know you’re in for a treat!
+na Skylark, which simply means “the skylarks” in Irish, is an all-female trio dedicated to playing the traditional music of Ireland, Scotland and other Celtic lands on Ireland’s national instruments: the Irish harp and the Irish uilleann (“elbow”) pipes.
+From there, na Skylark weaves these voices and others--Irish song, flutes and whistles, fiddle and the Appalachian “mountain” dulcimer--into a tapestry of sound and feeling that has delighted audiences large and small across the eastern United States.

 An evening with Lorinda Jones, Cathy Wilde and Jannell Canerday offers a rare chance to explore the musical soul and source of “Celtic Women” and “Riverdance” in a relaxed, warm and truly up-close and personal setting.
 Charming, engaging and often laugh-out-loud funny, na Skylark creates an atmosphere that invites audiences to learn about instruments, history and music they may never have known about before--and always leaves them asking for more.

 The trio is also available for educational programs and “learn to play” instrument workshops.